carpentries/instructor-training/_episodes/21-lessons.md

 This *reverse instructional design* method helps keep teaching focused on its objectives.
 It also ensures that learners don't face anything on the final exam that the course hasn't prepared them for.
-When writing the lessons themselves,
-Wiggins and McTighe use the acronym WHERETO:

-*   *Where*:
-    ensure that learners see the big picture, can answer "Why?" questions,
-    and know the final performance expectations as soon as possible.
-*   *Hook*:
-    immerse learners in the lesson's ideas and issues.
-*   *Equip*:
-    provide learners with the tools, skills, and information needed to be successful in the upcoming formative assessment.
-*   *Rethink*:
-    consider different perspectives,
-    challenge their prior assumptions, etc.
-*   *Evaluate*:
-    ensure that the learners and the instructor get actionable feedback from the formative assessment.
-*   *Tailor*:
-    find ways to personalize learning through differentiated instruction and/or assessment.
-*   *Organize*:
-    put the episodes in sequence.

 > ## How and Why to Fake It
 >